“Intro to FYou” Level I credit program

 Click Here

-“Shook One” OCAD Creative Writing - Level II credit program
+“Shook One” OCAD Creative Writing

 This program is available to young men (18-35) in custody who have completed one of FYou’s prerequisite level I programs, and filled out an application to participate.
 Being that the inmate must be able to complete the entire cycle of the program, only those who are projected to be in custody for at least six more months would be able to apply.
 All participants must fill out an application form that allows each young man to speak to their capacity to commit, dedicate and be passionate about the writing program.